tomooda/ViennaTalk/docs/index.md

 ---
 * Codename Boulder has been released.
 (Dec 31, 2021)
   - Refactoring browser based on AST manipulations is now experimentally available.
-  - Base Phro is upgraded to Pharo 9.
+  - Base Pharo is upgraded to Pharo 9.

 * Codename Hakodate has been released.
 (Sep 4, 2020)
   - ViennaVisuals: a DOM library to generate XML document and bind UI events on DOM elements to handler operations